Q. Do I need to have transcripts sent for every college-level class I have taken?

 Q. How are letters of recommendation submitted?

 - A: Recommenders are to submit the letters online - not by mail, fax or e-mail.
 When you enter the names and email addresses of your recommenders in the online application, they will receive a message with instructions on how to set up a recommender account.
 They will then be able to electronically submit their recommendations directly to Stanford.
+Your application does not need to be already submitted for the recommendations to be submitted.

 Q. Will you accept letters of recommendation mailed from my university's career center or letter service?